Jiāng xī 江西 'river west'

 Poyang Lake is the largest freshwater lake in China, and like Dongting Lake in Hunan acts as a buffer for the Yangzi when it is swollen with summer rain.
 The warm waters are home to many fish.

-Lushan is a particularly picturesque mountain and is a draw for Chinese and foreign tourists.
+Lushan is a particularly picturesque mountain close to the lake and is a draw for Chinese and foreign tourists.
 The mountain's buildings include some of European architecture that dates back to colonial days when the coolness and beauty of this mountain was appreciated by foreign visitors.
 Often shrouded in mists, Lushan, is located to the west of Poyang Lake and soars to 4,836 feet [1,474 meters].
 It offers a respite from summer heat, even on its lower slopes.
 The town of Guling marks the transition to cooler temperatures (by 50 ° F [10 ° C]).
 It is often shrouded in cloud as moist air condenses into clouds and mist.
 Many visitors aim to be at the peak at sunrise as that is when it is most likely to be clearest with spectacular views over the lake.

 Waterfall on Lushan mountains, Jiangxi

 Dragon's Head Cliff ➚ is Lushan's most famous viewpoint.
 The Tang poet Li Bai wrote eloquently about the waterfalls ➚ on the mountain.
 The poet Bai Juyi wrote of the ‘peach blossom path’ to the summit because the peaches were in bloom a good deal later than lower down the mountain.
-It has Five Peaks and Three Treasure Trees 三宝树 sān bǎo shù which are said to have been planted 800 years ago.
+It has Three Treasure Trees 三宝树 sān bǎo shù which are said to have been planted 800 years ago.
 There is also a fine botanical garden with alpine plants and medicinal herbs.
-Closer to modern times Chiang Kaishek had a house here (The Meilu Villa named after his wife); and in 1959, a pivotal meeting in the early days of the Peoples Republic took place when Peng Dehuai criticized the leadership over the failings of the Great Leap Forward (the People's Hall Museum).
+Closer to modern times Chiang Kaishek had a house here (The Meilu Villa ➚ named after his wife); and in 1959, a pivotal meeting in the early days of the Peoples Republic took place when Peng Dehuai criticized the leadership over the failings of the Great Leap Forward (the People's Hall Museum).
 In 1970 another important political meeting ended the career of Lin Biao.

 Jingdezhen is world famous for the huge amount of porcelain ➚ that it has produced since the Southern Song dynasty.
 The potteries and 500 kilns use local kaolin (china clay) to fire fine translucent white porcelain.
 Originally most of the output went to the Imperial court but during the Ming increasing quantities went to Guangdong for export.
 There is now an interactive museum in an old Ming building to explain the whole production process.
-Another center of pottery manufacture was Ji'an now abandoned but it has an old Jiangren Deng pagodadarting to 1062 of seven levels.
+Another center of pottery manufacture was Ji'an now abandoned but it has the old Jiangren Deng pagoda dating to 1062 of seven levels.
 Other places to visit include: Mount Longhu ➚ (龙虎山) is a scenic spot venerated by Daoists.
 Sanqing shan ➚ near Shangrao is a UNESCO protected mountain range.
 Poyang Hu in the north is the largest freshwater lake in China and is linked to the Yangzi.
 It acts as a buffer to be filled with the summer surge of water that would otherwise flood the lands further downstream.

 Jiangxi is well known for its role in the Communist Party history.
 Mao Zedong and other leaders became hemmed in on Jiangxi's rugged Jinggang Mountains ➚.
 Threatened by yet another Nationalist extermination campaign, the Red Army broke out on 16th October 1934 and began the Long March (长征) through hazardous mountains all the way to Yan'an in Shaanxi (a distance of 6,000 miles [9,656 kms]) of the roughly 60,000 who started the march, only 7,000 reached their destination.
 Ciping is a good center for exploring the majestic scenery and China's revolutionary past.